 I believe the Samurai has something prophetically to say to us in YWAM.

 the "owner of the house that brings out of his storeroom new treasures as well

 as old" (Matthew 13:52).
 As those of us

 government, and the arts we would do well to heed Moses' counsel to his next

-generation of young leaders: "Ask your father and he
+generation of young leaders: "Ask your father and he will tell you.

-32:7).
-As we pursue our destiny, we must be careful to honor and receive the legacy left to us by
+our destiny, we must be careful to honor and receive the legacy left to us by

 those that have gone before-the spiritual DNA and genetic code that makes us